Battle of Paris (1814)

 The Battle of Paris or the Storming of Paris (30–31 March 1814) saw the Allied forces of Russia, Austria, Prussia, and Württemberg attack Paris defended by troops of the First French Empire under Joseph Bonaparte.
-The French soldiers put up a stout resistance on 30 March but were steadily driven back by the overwhelmingly superior Allied forces.
-Faced with a hopeless situation, Marshals Auguste de Marmont and Édouard Mortier agreed to a cease fire with the Allies in the late afternoon.
+The French soldiers put up a stout resistance at the capital's eastern suburbs on 30 March but were steadily driven back by the overwhelmingly superior Allied forces.
+Faced with a hopeless situation, Marshals Auguste de Marmont and Édouard Mortier agreed to a ceasefire with the Allies in the late afternoon.
 The French evacuated Paris on 31 March according to the terms of the convention reached with the Allied leaders Tsar Alexander I of Russia, King Frederick William III of Prussia, and Austrian Field Marshal Karl Philipp, Prince of Schwarzenberg.
-This defeat marked the end the War of the Sixth Coalition and soon forced Emperor Napoleon to abdicate and go into exile.
+This defeat marked the end of the War of the Sixth Coalition and soon forced Emperor Napoleon to abdicate and go into exile.

 Background

 After being decisively defeated by the Coalition armies at the Battle of Leipzig on 16–19 October 1813, Napoleon with 60,000–70,000 French soldiers retreated across the Rhine River in November 1813.
 Garrisons numbering 100,000 men in the German fortresses would be lost to Napoleon in the 1814 campaign.
 All the former French allies in Germany such as the Kingdom of Bavaria now switched sides and joined the Coalition.
 Napoleon spread out his weak forces in a thin cordon along the Rhine while trying to raise a new army to face the Coalition.
 To oppose the numerically superior allies, Napoleon could deploy only 129,106 men on 1 December 1813.
-Against this, the Allies had 156,868 men in the Army of Bohemia under Schwarzenberg, 77,100 soldiers in the Army of Silesia under Field Marshal Gebhard Leberecht von Blücher, 30,000 Prussians under Lieutenant General (LG) Friedrich Wilhelm Freiherr von Bülow, and 36,000 Russians under LG Ferdinand von Wintzingerode.
+Against this, the Allies had 156,868 men in the Army of Bohemia under Schwarzenberg, 77,100 soldiers in the Army of Silesia under Field Marshal Gebhard Leberecht von Blücher, 30,000 Prussians under Lieutenant General Friedrich Wilhelm Freiherr von Bülow, and 36,000 Russians under Lieutenant General Ferdinand von Wintzingerode.

 Three Coalition armies prepared to invade France.
 The Army of Bohemia deployed on the upper Rhine while assigning 12,000 men to occupy Switzerland.
 The Army of Silesia stood on the middle Rhine.
 Bülow and Wintzingerode of the North Army prepared to invade the Netherlands.
 The Army of Bohemia crossed the upper Rhine near Basel on 20 December 1813.
 The Army of Silesia under Blücher passed the middle Rhine on 1 January 1814.
 Wintzingerode crossed the lower Rhine on 6 January.
 At first, the French defenders made hardly any resistance at all.
 In addition to recruiting new soldiers, Napoleon transferred troops from the armies of Marshals Jean-de-Dieu Soult and Louis-Gabriel Suchet that were opposing the British, Portuguese, and Spanish armies in southwest France.